arthurstevens/neetcode-150-python/Arrays_Hashing/README.md

     - Lower overhead from hashing shorter strings vs 26-integer tuples (constraint: `0 <= strs[i].length <= 100`)
 - `defaultdict()` from the `collection` module simplifies appending to dictionary entries by eliminating the need to check if the key exists.
 - Strings, numbers, and tuples of immutable types, are the valid key types for hash maps (dictionaries)

+---

+## Top K Frequent Elements

+**Key Concept(s):** Bucket sort, Hash maps

+**Notes:**
+- The core idea is to bucket elements by frequency, taking advantage of the fact that no element can occur more than n times (where n = len(nums)), making bucket sort viable in O(n) time.

+- A frequency map is built using Counter(nums) (or a manual dictionary) to count occurrences in O(n).
+Counter is faster due to its C-level implementation.

+- A list of size n+1 is used as buckets (buckets[freq] holds all elements that occur freq times).

+    - Two ways to initialise:

+        1. [[] for _ in range(n+1)]: creates all lists up front — simple, readable.

+        2. [None] * (n+1): lazily creates lists only when needed — less memory overhead, marginally faster.

+- Iterating backward from the highest frequency (n) down to 1 allows early termination when enough top-k elements are gathered.
+This avoids unnecessary processing.

+- A slicing operation return top_k[:k] ensures only the top-k results are returned if a frequency bucket contains more than one element.

+- This method avoids full sorting of elements (O(n log n)), offering linear-time performance in the average case and performing well under LeetCode constraints.